cdiniz/quill-async-akka-http/README.md

-# slick-akka-http
+# quill-async-akka-http
-The Slick Akka Http is a very simple json rest api showing one way of using akka http with [slick 3](https://github.com/slick/slick) library for database access.
+The Quill Async Akka Http is a very simple json rest api showing one way of using akka http with [quill](https://github.com/quilljs/quill) using postgres async.

 It supports the following features:

 * Generic Data Access layer, create a DAL with crud for an entity with just one line
-* Models as case classes and slick models, independent from database driver and profile
+* Models as case classes (quill main feature)
+* Compile time query generation (quill main feature)
 * Multiple database types configured in properties file (h2 and postgresql for instance)
 * Cake pattern for DI
 * Spray-json to parse json